 It’s only when you are called back to redo your own work that stucco wisdom is not only learned but retained.

-I’m sharing 40 years of stucco applications, not learned from books but from trial and error; error means any screw-ups I have to go back and repair the work free of charge.
+I’m sharing 40 years of stucco applications, not learned from books but trial and error; error means any screw-ups I have to go back and repair the work free of charge.

 Note: I have applied two acrylic stucco finishes in the last 40 years, and it rained a few days later.
 This cost me at least 20 thousand dollars for color repairs, so listen up.